Karni crossing: History

 The Karni Crossing was opened in 1994 after the signing of the Oslo Accords to allow Palestinian merchants to export and import goods.

 The Karni Crossing has been attacked several times by Palestinian militants since the beginning of the Second Intifada in 2000, in either mortar attacks or frontal infantry assaults, forcing temporary shut-downs for repairs and enhancement of security procedures.
 Both Palestinians and Israelis have been killed in these attacks.
 As a crossing between Israel and the Gaza Strip, the Karni Crossing has been used for hostile activities by armed forces from the Palestinian side.
 Militant Palestinian factions have used the Karni Crossing to smuggle suicide bombers and explosive belts into Israel.
 The deadliest suicide attack to come via Karni was the Port of Ashdod bombing in 2004.

 In 2006, the Israeli authorities closed the crossing for over 100 days due to terror alerts and rocket fire.
 By then, the Karni Crossing was managed by the Israel Airports Authority, unlike the Erez Crossing, which is managed by the Israel Defense Forces.

 Between September 2006 and June 2007, the crossing was open daily except for several brief closures due to Palestinian labour strikes.
 When Hamas took over the Gaza Strip in June 2007, Israel closed the terminal.
 The previous operators, who were affiliated with Fatah, had fled to the West Bank.
 Hamas has offered to bring Fatah back to Karni or hire a Turkish company to operate the Palestinian side, but Israel has refused to deal with Hamas, the de facto authority in the Gaza Strip.
 In June 2007, the UNWRA coordinator commended the IDF on moving humanitarian shipments to the secondary Kerem Shalom and Sufa crossings, and hoped that Karni could be reopened as part of a longer-term solution.

 At the end of March 2011, Israel permanently shut the Karni Crossing.

-In December 2022, the last remaining structures of the previous Karni Crossing were demolished by the Israeli military, more than a decade after the crossining was closed.
+In December 2022, the last remaining structures of the previous Karni Crossing were demolished by the Israeli military, more than a decade after the crossing was closed.